DIVER-1: Scaling Intracranial EEG Foundation Models for Transferable Representations: Experimental Setup Details

 \subsection{Downstream Task and Dataset Overview}

-{Table~\ref{table:overview_downstream} provides a comprehensive overview of all downstream tasks and datasets used in our evaluation.
-Our evaluation spans two modalities (iEEG and EEG) and covers diverse neural decoding objectives across visual, auditory, and language domains.}
+Table~\ref{table:overview_downstream} provides a comprehensive overview of all downstream tasks and datasets used in our evaluation.
+Our evaluation covers diverse neural decoding objectives across visual, auditory, language domains and seizure detection.

-{\textbf{iEEG tasks.} We evaluated on 15 tasks from the Neuroprobe (LITE) benchmark \citep{2024neuroprobe}, including visual perception (frame brightness, optical flow, face detection), auditory processing (volume, pitch, delta volume), and language processing (speech decoding, word prediction, onset detection, part-of-speech tagging).
+\textbf{Neuroprobe} We evaluated on 15 tasks from the Neuroprobe (LITE) benchmark \citep{zahorodnii2025neuroprobe}, including visual perception (frame brightness, optical flow, face detection), auditory processing (volume, pitch, delta volume), and language processing (speech decoding, word prediction, onset detection, part-of-speech tagging).
 The Neuroprobe dataset contains depth electrode recordings from 6 subjects with 109-120 channels per subject, originally sampled at 2048Hz and was resampled to 500Hz to match our pretraining configuration.
-There are both binary-label and multi-label task options for Neuroprobe. \footnote{The multi-label setting is currently available only in the released code and has not yet been documented in the paper.} In the multi-label configuration, the speech, onset, and head word position tasks remain binary, the part-of-speech task uses 6 labels, and the remaining tasks use 3 labels.
-Throughout this paper, unless explicitly stated otherwise as multi-label, all reported Neuroprobe results correspond to the binary-label setting.
-Also, we evalauted on the seizure detection test on MAYO dataset (modified the dataset in kaggle challenge \citep{bbrinkm2014upenn}).
-The original dataset consists of 1 s samples, but to match the minimum patch length of Brant, one of the baseline models, we concatenated samples in temporal order to create 6 s samples.
-We evaluated the model separately for each of the 8 participants.
-To address the issue of having more test data than training data, we swapped the train and test sets for each participant.}

-{\textbf{EEG tasks.} We evaluated on three EEG benchmarks: FACED (emotion recognition from 32-channel EEG, 9-class classification, 123 subjects)\citep{chen2023faced}, PhysioNet-MI (motor imagery with 64 channels, 4-class classification, 109 subjects)\citep{goldberger2000physionet}, and MentalArithmetic (mental stress detection with 20 channels reduced to 19, 2-class classification, 36 subjects)\citep{zyma2019electroencephalograms}.
-Sampling rates were standardized to 500Hz across all datasets to ensure consistency with our pretraining setup.}
+\textbf{MAYO} For seizure detection, we evaluated the full foundation models on a dataset derived from MAYO Kaggle challenge dataset~\cite{bbrinkm2014upenn}.
+To ensure compatibility with Brant, witch has 6~s patch size, we concatenated the original 1~s samples in temporal order into 6~s segments and redefined the train/test splits.